 Professional and Community Recognition

-Amanda is active in the Northeast Georgia community and has served as a Board Member for the Rotary Club of Dawson County; the Bowen Center of the Arts; and, United Way for Dawson County.
-She was selected to participate in the Leadership Dawson County class of 2017-2018 as well as the Leadership Hall County class of 2008-09.
-She is a sustaining member of the Junior League of Gainesville-Hall County.
+Amanda feels strongly about giving back to the community and has served on the board of several area nonprofits, including the Bowen Center for the Arts, the Rotary Club of Dawson County, United Way for Dawson County and the Junior League of Gainesville-Hall County.
+In addition, she was selected to participate in the Leadership Dawson County class of 2017-2018 as well as the Leadership Hall County class of 2008-09.

 Amanda H. Yenerall | In The News

 The law relating to workers’ compensation in Georgia changes in some respect almost every year.
 This year is no different.

 Under the workers’ compensation system, employers are required to purchase insurance that provides benefits to employees who suffer work-related injuries and illnesses.